DaveMaran/KatapultStandards/Setup-WordPress-Dev.md

 Update the theme info in style.css with something similar to the following:
 ```
 /******************************************************************
-Theme Name: Client Name
+Theme Name: {Client Name}
-Description: A custom WordPress theme for the sole use of Client Name
+Description: A custom WordPress theme for the sole use of {Client Name}
 Author: Pete Clark
 Author URI: https://www.katapult.co.uk
 Version: 0.1 (Development)